By the end of this section, you will be able to do the following:

 Two Options for Similarities

 In general, organisms that share similar physical features and genomes are more closely related than those that do not.
 We refer to such features that overlap both morphologically (in form) and genetically as homologous structures.
 They stem from developmental similarities that are based on evolution.
 For example, the bones in bat and bird wings have homologous structures.
 This is an example of morphological homology (Figure 20.7).

 Notice it is not simply a single bone, but rather a grouping of several bones arranged in a similar way.
 The more complex the feature, the more likely any kind of overlap is due to a common evolutionary past.
 Imagine two people from different countries both inventing a car with all the same parts and in exactly the same arrangement without any previous or shared knowledge.
 That outcome would be highly improbable.
 However, if two people both invented a hammer, we can reasonably conclude that both could have the original idea without the help of the other.
 The same relationship between complexity and shared evolutionary history is true for homologous structures in organisms.

 Similar traits can be either homologous or analogous.
 Homologous structures share a similar embryonic origin.
 Analogous organs have a similar function.
 For example, the bones in a whale's front flipper are homologous to the bones in the human arm.
 These structures are not analogous.
 A butterfly or bird's wings are analogous but not homologous.
-Some structures are both analogous and homologous: bird and bat wings are both homologous and analogous.
 Scientists must determine which type of similarity a feature exhibits to decipher the organisms' phylogeny.

 This website has several examples to show how appearances can be misleading in understanding organisms' phylogenetic relationships.